Many retailers are wondering, “How can I get more sales from men in my retail store?”

 Sales for men were the company’s primary revenue source.

-They started to squander that image when they debuted the Softer Side of Sears in the early '90s that diminished and even erased the role of the male shopper.
+They started to squander that image when they debuted the Softer Side of Sears in the early '90s which diminished and even erased the role of the male shopper.

 That stumble reached a climax when the CEO who purchased the company and ran it into bankruptcy sold off or let competitors carry the very brands that led male shoppers to trust them: Craftsman, DieHard, and Kenmore.